readthedocs/ethicalads.io/content/pages/learning-hub/surveillance-advertising.md

 while still respecting the privacy of everyone involved.

-## Opting-out of surveillance advertising
+## Opting-out of Surveillance Advertising

 ### As an individual